martinblackd23d/RasterEngine/README.md

 Uses Windows API to create a window with a canvas, then send pixel data to that canvas.

+The window creation code was almost entirely copied from the Windows API docs.

 It utilizes the [ray casting algorithm](https://en.wikipedia.org/wiki/Point_in_polygon#Ray_casting_algorithm) to determine whether a point is inside a primitive or not, pixel by pixel.

 This is mathematically more correct than scanline rendering, but is also more complicated and slower.